PaarthSonkiya/hatch/docs/whitepaper.md

 Most prior work in automated mosquito surveillance treats acoustic detection — classifying species from wingbeat sounds — as the primary signal.
 This has a known failure mode: outdoor environments are acoustically noisy.
 Wind, traffic, air-conditioner condensers, household electronics, human voices, and other insects all contribute background that degrades classifier performance.
 Recent work like MosquitoSong+ (2024) has made noise-robustness a research focus precisely because of this issue.

-Hatch's key design insight is to **invert the signal hierarchy**.
+Exuvia's key design insight is to **invert the signal hierarchy**.
 The primary signal is *environmental*: is there water here, has it been stagnant long enough, is the temperature in the Aedes breeding range?
 The acoustic signal is *secondary*: given that the environmental conditions are right, does a microphone in the area pick up wingbeat activity that resembles *Aedes*?

 This inversion has three consequences: